radosavlevici/NaturalLinuxTranslator1/SECURITY_FEATURES.md

 ---

-© 2024 Command Translator.
+© 2024 Ervin Remus Radosavlevici.
 All rights reserved.
 This document describes proprietary technology.
 Unauthorized reproduction or distribution is prohibited.